FrankJaco/homeassistant-wwino-addon/wonderful_wino/DOCS.md

 A glimmer of hope from an old favorite of mine….
 Vivino - a popular wine website (and app) that helps users discover, buy, and enjoy wine.
 Vivino's free website enables people to access their vast database, community-based ratings, reviews, and other general wine information.
 Vivino doesn’t have a publicly available API but it does have an incredibly complete database and their website seems to be consistent and well laid out.
 Their mobile App provides the ability to snap a picture of a label and provide info about the wine.
 So with AI as my partner  Wonderful Wino was born.
 If the name Wonderful Wino is familiar to you, you are probably showing you age.
 The comedian [George Carlin](https://www.youtube.com/watch?v=5ubpw63lKOg) had a bit around a dysfunctional radio station called “Wonderful Wino”, and at about the same time in history,  [Frank Zappa](https://www.youtube.com/watch?v=CVEvGMQ2tEI)  had a song by the same name.
 To my knowledge there is no connection between the two.

 fj
-**MQTT vs REST - Which one should I use?**

-On the configuration panel, there is an optional MQTT section.
-If MQTT Discovery is DISABLED, Wonderful Wino creates entities via REST API, otherwise MQTT is used to create the entities.

-**MQTT (Message Queuing Telemetry Transport)** is an efficient, event-driven protocol where a persistent, low-overhead connection with Home Assistant's MQTT Broker is established.
-When a bottle count changes, the add-on instantly _publishes_ a small message to the broker, which Home Assistant _subscribes_ to, resulting in near real-time updates and better resource usage.

-**REST (Representational State Transfer)** Requires the add-on to manually _call_ Home Assistant's HTTP API and send a long-lived token with each request.
-This is less efficient and requires the add-on to _poll_ (check) for updates, which increases network traffic compared to the instantaneous nature of MQTT.

-Wonderful Wino's network traffic load is small in either case.
-If you are already running MQTT, take advantage of it.
-If you are not, REST will work just fine.
-If you want to learn more or potentially install a [MQTT Addon, follow this link.](https://www.home-assistant.io/integrations/mqtt/)

-Once you have all your configuration info all set, don't forget to Click  **Save**
-### Starting Wonderful Wino for the First Time